 If I am volunteering as a Week One Warrior (Set-up) AND the first session of camp, can I remain onsite overnight?

 Yes.
-There may be an opportunity for you to remain onsite overnight.
-Please contact Sandy Arseneault, Volunteer Engagement Coordinator, at firstname.lastname@example.org in order to make these special arrangements.
+While volunteers and participants can't typically stay overnight between sessions, this is the one exception where you may be able to remain onsite overnight.
+Please contact the Volunteer Engagement Coordinator in order to make these special arrangements.

 I forgot to get my criminal record check.
 Can I still come to camp?